Former IS Bride Loses Appeal Against Removal Of UK Citizenship - UrduPoint

 Former 'IS Bride' Loses Appeal Against Removal Of UK Citizenship

+A woman stripped of her British citizenship after leaving the country as a teenager to marry an Islamic State person lost her appeal against the decision on Friday

-London, (APP - UrduPoint / Pakistan Point News - 23rd Feb, 2024) A woman stripped of her British citizenship after leaving the country as a teenager to marry a fighter lost her appeal against the decision on Friday.
+London, (APP - UrduPoint / Pakistan Point News - 23rd Feb, 2024) A woman stripped of her British citizenship after leaving the country as a teenager to marry an Islamic State person lost her appeal against the decision on Friday.

 London's Court of Appeal rejected all five arguments presented by Shamima Begum, 24, although she can still take the case to the supreme court.